 Fry the eggplant until tender and just beginning to brown at the edges.
 Do the same with the squash.
 Strain out the fried vegetables and drain them on a thick layer of paper towels.
 Let them sit for several minutes to make sure as much oil as possible drains away.

-Add the tomatoes, tomato paste, sugar and salt and pepper.
+Add the tomatoes, tomato paste, sugar, salt, and pepper.
 Cover and reduce the heat to low.
 Let the sauce simmer until the tomatoes are soft and begin to break down.

 In a mixing bowl, add the eggplant, squash, and tomato sauce and stir together well.
 Put the şakşuka in a serving dish and chill for several hours.
 Just before serving, spoon generous amounts of garlic yogurt over the top.